jasminkarki/Churn-Classification/README.md

 ```

-our model will append a `Chrun` column with the predictions and save it in the `out` directory.
+our model will append a `Churn` column with the predictions and save it in the `out` directory.